yuanfang313/CIM642_Physical_Computing/MidtermProject.md

  ## 5-1.
 Include images and captions

-In my proposal, I used the word "Hatch", but I found the temperature of our hands was not high enough to make so many animation inside an encased object.
-So I changed the verb in the title.

  ## 5-2.
 A video of finished project